niklasnson/0x68k.github.io/_pages/projects.md

 ---
 layout: page
-title: Active projects
+title: projects
-permalink: /projects
+permalink: /projects/
+resource: true
 ---
 A List of active projects that I am currently working on, projects are hosted on GitHub, but some of them are private.